 Why Should I Hire a Consultant and Not Use a Union Steward?

 In short order, we do what most unions cannot.
 While we are all strong union supporters, and some of us were once union officials, it has been our experience most federal unions at the local level of operations are simply incapable of representing members in serious matters such as adverse actions (removals and suspensions greater the fourteen days), EEO complaints, serious investigations, non selection matters, and disciplinary actions.
 This is particularly pertinent now as federal unions recently lost their Official Time under Executive Order 13837.
 Though portions of the Executive Order were overturned, most union officials had already retired or given up their positions.
 There are rare exceptions.
 However, chances are your union is not the exception.
 Our consultants receive top-level third-party training throughout the year and have significant academic and professional credentials.
 They practice in this field on a daily basis, a requirement to be in our group.
 Regardless, we would like to work with your union in representing you if at all possible and many unions will even pay our fees or reimburse you for our fees (InformedFed provides detailed invoices).

 Who Will Provide the Consultation?

 Consulting is provided directly by senior level federal labor and employe relations consultants who provide executive level consulting services.
-These consultants practice before the MSPB, EEOC, FLRA, arbitrators, and the FMCS and are certified mediators.
-For example, they typically have a Masters degree in some area of business or law with a Bachelor’s degree in Labor Studies or Industrial Relations.
-Some have attended the National Labor College and were once union officials, having attended every training course offered by both unions and agencies.
+These consultants have practiced before the MSPB, EEOC, FLRA, arbitrators, and the FMCS and are certified mediators with credentials.
+For example, they typically have a Masters degree in some area of business or law with a supporting Bachelor’s degree.

 Will My Union Pay Your Fees?